best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Classification and geography codes
 In some instances you may need to use classification or geography codes in your tables.
 Make sure you are using the correct, nationally recognised codes.
 These codes are fine in terms of accessibility as they are normally strings of letters and numbers.

-When codes are not just strings of letters and numbers, you should still use codes consistently.
+When codes are not just strings of letters and numbers, you should still use them consistently.
 It is OK to use symbols such as dashes and slashes here as that is how the code is constructed.

+You should help users understand any changes in classifications whenever possible – for example, the [Geography Code History Database](https://www.ons.gov.uk/methodology/geography/geographicalproducts/namescodesandlookups/codehistorydatabasechd) helps users track changes in area codes.

 In terms of usability, machine readability and accessibility ([success criterion 1.3.1 info and relationships](https://www.w3.org/TR/WCAG21/#info-and-relationships)), codes should be in separate cells to the description of the code and the data.
 For example, country code AD should be in a separate cell to the country name Andorra, and then another cell for the data linked to this.
 The row or column containing the codes must be labelled clearly.